garmenz/ECE143_final_proj/README.md

 2. Make sure to unzip the dataset once it has finished downloading
 3. Copy the vehicles.csv file inside the code repository folder
 4. Make sure there is a vehicles.csv in your local directory
-5. As long as you are running the python or juypter file inside of the local respository, there should be no problems and running each file normally.
+5. As long as you are running the python or jupyter file inside of the local respository, there should be no problems and running each file normally.

 ## Link to Presentation
 [Click Here for Google Slides Presentation](https://docs.google.com/presentation/d/1JSlg4pieSZyxN_lUIDyFe51r9pSUTss_vcwsqD657C8/edit?usp=sharing)